mbabynames search ✿

 Moses Oliver

-Moses means "noble and strong".
+Moses means "drawn from the water".
 Oliver means "olive tree".
-The pairing gives the name a layered quality: noble and strong on one side, olive tree on the other.
+The pairing gives the name a layered quality: drawn from the water on one side, olive tree on the other.
 The longer Oliver (3 syllables) builds on the shorter Moses, giving the name forward momentum.

 Moses Michael